dvenkatsagar/dvenkatsagar.github.io/_posts/2015-10-15-reveal-chart.md

 Reveal is a framework for creating solid and beautiful presentations on the browser using HTML, CSS, and Javascript.
 It supports some really good features and has a lot of plug-ins.
 The interesting thing is that, it has a *speaker* view which gives an overview of all the slides in the presentation.
 It also shows the speaker the notes that he/she has written for each slide along with the timer.
 There are other features like exporting to PDF, Markdown support, nested slides, etc.

-Here is a link to the demo taken from the project page:
+Here is a demo taken from the project page:

-<iframe src="https://dvenkatsagar.github.io/prez/revealjs.html" style="width:100%; height:500px;border:1px solid black;"></iframe>
+<iframe src="//dvenkatsagar.github.io/prez/revealjs.html#/" style="width:100%; height:500px;border:1px solid black;"></iframe>

 ## Chart.js